adjust/sdks/README.md

 ## Summary

-We currently provide the adjust™ SDK for the following platforms.
+We currently provide the Adjust™ SDK for the following platforms.
 Click on a link to find the respective downloads and installation instructions.

 * [Adjust SDK for iOS][ios]
 * [Adjust SDK for Android][android]
 * [Adjust SDK for Windows][windows]
-* [Adjust SDK for Adobe Air][air]
+* [Adjust SDK for Adobe AIR][air]
 * [Adjust SDK for Unity][unity]
 * [Adjust SDK for Cordova][cordova]
 * [Adjust SDK for Marmalade][marmalade]